RamosPabloA/NPC_Dusk_MOD/dusk-readme.txt

 - Featuring a new NPC joinable to the party: Dusk, the Wizard Slayer.

-Ardusk Aldant, also know as Dusk, it's a warrior from Cormyr, trained in the  Order of the Purple Dragons.
+Ardusk Aldant, also know as Dusk, is a warrior from Cormyr, trained in the  Order of the Purple Dragons.
 After a long journey to Athkatla, Dusk is now became a notable Wizard Slayer who just wants to live in peace.
 But a dark figure attacks in the pacific Waukeen's Promenade.

 ----------------